Mexico Offers Political Asylum To Julian Assange - UrduPoint

 "I'm going to ask the foreign minister to carry out the relevant procedures to request that the UK government releases Mr. Assange and that Mexico offers him political asylum," President Andres Manuel Lopez Obrador told reporters.

+The leftist leader welcomed the British court's rejection of the US request to extradite the 49-year-old Australian publisher due to the risk of suicide, calling it a "triumph of justice."
+"Assange is a journalist and deserves a chance," he said.

-He said Mexico would ensure "that whoever receives asylum does not intervene or interfere in the political affairs of any country."
-This Latin American country has previously offered political asylum to high-profile international figures such as former Bolivian president Evo Morales.
+Lopez Obrador said Mexico would ensure "that whoever receives asylum does not intervene or interfere in the political affairs of any country."
+Mexico has welcomed many political asylum-seekers over the years, from Nicaraguan anti-imperialist hero Cesar Augusto Sandino to Russian revolutionary Leon Trotsky and, more recently, former Bolivian president Evo Morales.

+"Mexico has a long history of offering asylum," Adolfo Laborde, an academic and foreign relations expert, told AFP.

+Whether Assange joins the list would depend on political pressures and the stances of the various actors and countries with an interest in his fate, Laborde said.

 Assange is wanted on 18 charges in the United States relating to the 2010 release by WikiLeaks of 500,000 secret files detailing aspects of military campaigns in Afghanistan and Iraq.

-If convicted in the US, the 49-year-old Australian publisher faces up to 175 years in jail.
+If convicted in the US, he faces up to 175 years in jail.

-British District Judge Vanessa Baraitser said Monday that Assange's actions in leaking secret documents went "well beyond" that of a journalist, and he would have been "well aware" of the dangers the leak posed.

-But facing the "harsh conditions" likely in the US jail system, Assange's mental health would deteriorate, "causing him to commit suicide" with the determination of a person with autism spectrum disorder, she ruled, siding with a diagnosis by psychologists.
+Arturo Sarukhan, a former Mexican ambassador to the United States, said the asylum offer risked causing tensions with the incoming administration of US President-elect Joe Biden.

+He said Lopez Obrador appeared to be ignoring or overlooking WikiLeaks' publication of 20,000 hacked emails from the US election campaign team of Democrat Hillary Clinton in 2016.